- Name: Hong Da Bin

 DPR LIVE for HipHopKr, March 2017.

 He had for instance already made references to artists such as Daniel Caesar, Bryson Tyler, Travis Scott, Vic Mensa, Beezino, Crush or even Dean and Jay Park.
 It’s interesting to note that the artist’s influences don’t have any borders.
-If when he was young he used to listen to American artists a lot, for him Korean music has its own flavour as well and he yearns for spreading it more globally.
+If when he was young he used to listen to American artists a lot, for him Korean music has its own flavour as well and he yearns for spreading it more on a worldwide level.

-Like with his view on collaborations, for him it is essential to meet beforehand with the person he is going to work with because it’s thanks to that one can really understand who the person is, what is drawing from them, how one can clearly catch their musical universe.
+He also have a pretty defined view on collaborations, for him it is essential to meet beforehand with the person he is going to work with because it’s thanks to this that one can really understand who the other artist is, what is drawing from them, how one can clearly catch their musical universe.
 For LIVE, it’s by getting to know the person that one’ll understand them.
 From then on, music comes out naturally.

-Nevertheless, that sincerity need can also be felt in his relationship with success.
+Nevertheless, this need for sincerity can also be felt in his relationship with success.

-Whether it is Hong DaBin or the collective, it’s above all the passion which leads their work.
-They want to be thriving of course, but it’s not their first goal.
-What matters the most for them it’s to offer quality projects.
+Whether it is Hong DaBin or the collective, their work is above all fueled by passion.
+They of course want to thrive, but it’s not their first goal.
+What matters the most for them is to offer quality projects.

-And then, facing this lightning success, LIVE stays cool because for him to grant too much importance to numbers leads to unproductive work and distorts creation.
+And then, facing this lightning success, LIVE stays cool because for him to grant too much importance to numbers leads to unproductive work and alters creation.